-Colchester shall pay an ADA assessment at the 50% discounted member rate, and Colchester shall benefit from the receipt of any expenses for non-member community ADA riders in the same way that members are so treated.
+ADA Paratransit Assessment.
+Colchester shall pay an ADA paratransit assessment at the discounted GMT member rate, presently at 50%, which may be adjusted in the future but shall remain equal to the rate assessed to GMT members.
+Colchester shall benefit from the receipt of any expenses for non-member community ADA riders in the same way that GMT members are so treated.
+Should the ADA service area within Colchester be expanded as a result of any geographic expansion of fixed-route services, the terms set forth in this section shall continue to apply.